 What can the outdoor enthusiast enjoy in Vandalia?

-From 60 acres of parks to boating and fishing on Vandalia Lake to links quality golf courses and duck hunting at Keck’s March, fresh air fun lives well in Vandalia.
+From 60 acres of parks to boating and fishing on Vandalia Lake to links quality golf courses, city parks and fresh air fun lives well in Vandalia.

 What entertainment does Vandalia offer?

 Rich political history, a historic downtown, plus art galleries, bowling and more present boundless opportunities for a weekend getaway or a night on the town.

 I’m interested in history.
 What can I see in Vandalia?

 The Vandalia Statehouse is the third Capitol building in Vandalia and oldest existing Capitol building in the State of Illinois.
 For 20 years - 1819 to 1839 - our community served as the Capitol of the State of Illinois.
 Here Abraham Lincoln, perhaps one of the best-loved and most-recognized political figures our nation has ever produced, started his political career as a state representative, delivering his first speeches against slavery and debating Stephen A. Douglas.